-There’s a book about Buddhism I saw once called The Intelligent Heart.
-And that concept is a really good summary of why we respect the Buddha.
-You’ve probably noticed that we bow down to the Buddha a lot around here, show him a lot of respect.
+There’s a book about Buddhism I once saw called The Intelligent Heart.
+That concept is a really good summary of why we respect the Buddha.
+You’ve probably noticed that we bow down to the Buddha a lot around here; we show him a lot of respect.
 That’s because he teaches us how to show respect to something really worthy of respect within ourselves, which is our desire for true happiness.
 That desire is an affair of the heart.

 That, in fact, is the beginning of wisdom.
 Wisdom begins by going and finding people who look like they really know—in the Buddha’s terms, contemplatives: people who have been contemplating their life and living a very deliberate life, living their lives wisely.
 Then you ask them: What can I do that will lead to my long-term welfare and happiness?
 What can I do that would lead to my long-term suffering and harm?
 This question is wise not only because you’re asking the right people, but also because you see that your happiness depends on your actions, that long-term is possible, and that long-term is better than short-term.